xS2RT/GSC-Helper/README.md

 ## Contributing

 Feedback and contributions are what make the modding community thrive.
-If you have any suggestions for additional GSC functions or features, please join our Discord community and let us know.
+If you have any suggestions for additional GSC functions or features, please join my Discord server and let me know.

 ## Support

-If you encounter any issues or have questions about using GSC-Helper, join our Discord server for support and community discussions.
+If you encounter any issues or have questions about using GSC-Helper, join my Discord server for support and community discussions.

 ## License